phrawzty/deadci-rpm/README.md

 # Run

-1. Install the rpm
+* Install the rpm.
-2. Put config files in `/etc/deadci/`
-3. Change command line arguments to deadci in `/etc/sysconfig/deadci`.
+* Modify `/var/lib/deadci/deadci.ini` as necessary.
-4. Start the service and tail the logs `systemctl start deadci.service` and `journalctl -f`
+* Start the service and tail the logs `systemctl start deadci.service` and `journalctl -f`
   * To enable at reboot `systemctl enable deadci.service`

 # More info